-The scheduling and dispatch system for Roundup has provided closer tracking of statistical information that was previously completed manually.
+The scheduling and dispatch system for Round Up has provided closer tracking of statistical information that was previously completed manually.
 It has also allowed for better information regarding no-shows which has given us the opportunity to revise our no-show policy from a quantity of rides per month to a percentage of overall rides scheduled by the client.
 The software has significantly altered the record keeping style and has provided additional data collection opportunities.
-Recently, an additional change in software has taken place and Clovis Transit is in the process of implementing this new software.
-We anticipate improving service times, increasing the number of passengers served, and providing passengers the ability to track their vehicle.
-Passengers will also be able to schedule, change, and cancel scheduled trips through a cell phone application.
+Recently, an additional change in software has taken place and Clovis Transit has implemented the new software (Spare Labs).
+Spare has improved service times, increased the number of passengers served, and provided passengers with the ability to track their vehicle, very similar to Uber and Lyft.

+Passengers are also able to schedule, change, and cancel scheduled trips through a cell phone application.
 The same application will facilitate their ability to track their vehicle and its arrival time.
+Efficiency has improved and it is evident through a 61% increase in ridership.